• Skip to primary navigation

 • I met Benny Lewis who travels the world, learning languages and teaching others how to do it too.

-• I met numerous writers (Cynthia Morris), literary agents, artists (Lisa Call) and artist coaches (Alyson Stanfield who’s book I’d Rather Be in the Studio I have in my library – and Anita Horton) all involved in creative endeavors
+• I met numerous writers (Cynthia Morris), literary agents, artists (Lisa Call), and artist coaches (Alyson Stanfield whose book I’d Rather Be in the Studio I have in my library – and Anita Horton) all involved in creative endeavors

 The common thread – passion!